Can I Sue My Local or State Government?

 Sovereign immunity is the idea that citizens can’t bring a civil lawsuit against the government without the government’s consent.

 This may sound bizarre.
-After all, if a government entity or employee has injured somebody, shouldn’t that person be able to get compensation through a lawsuit?
+After all, if a government entity or employee has injured somebody, shouldn’t that injured person be able to get compensation through a lawsuit?
 But under sovereign immunity, the government can simply refuse to be sued.
 Why is that?

-One of the main rationales for sovereign immunity is that if government officials could be sued, it would hinder them from performing their duties and deter individuals from entering public service.
+One of the main rationales for sovereign immunity is that if government officials could be sued, it would hinder them from performing their duties and deter people from entering public service.
+More generally, it would undercut the government’s ability to govern.

 “I think the citizenry can appreciate that you don’t want to bankrupt your local government.
 You don’t want all your tax money going to individual lawsuits while you forget the roads and infrastructure.”

-Ultimately, “A local government has a finite set of resources provided by the taxpayer and needs to budget appropriately.
-That’s why having a degree of immunity extended to local governments is important.
-You don’t want them to act with impunity, and that’s not what these acts do.
-Instead, they’re designed to provide some limitations, acknowledging the finite resources that local governments are bound by.”
+“That’s why having a degree of immunity extended to local governments is important.
+You don’t want them to act with impunity, and that’s not what sovereign immunity does.
+Instead, it’s designed to provide some limitations, acknowledging the finite resources that local governments are bound by.”

 So, does that mean you can’t sue the government if you’ve been harmed?
 No. Over the course of the twentieth century, states have enacted laws waiving or limiting sovereign immunity, allowing citizens to sue the government in various circumstances.